hatellezp/rustoner/README.md

 ### Notation

-While support is being added for other syntax, the more easy one is the native one.
+While support is being added for other syntax, the more easy way in the present is the native syntax.
 To declare a tbox write a file (for example) __are_men_mortals__:
 ```
 // this file is: are_men_mortals